Gunlei-dot/Praktikum/RAW.md

 Two approaches tested to this were a bigger forest with weak learners (100+ trees, max depth 3-10) as the default approach to this problem.
 The other approach was using a smaller forest (20 trees, no depth limit) with strong learner trees (20 trees, no depth limit) to see if it could compete with the larger forest.

 ## 2.5 XGBoost
 The Extreme Gradient Boosting algorithm is also an ensemble method, similar to the random forest and based on decision trees.
-Originally seen in [[Greedy Function Approximation: A Gradient Boosting Machine, by Friedman]] and the further developed and enhanced for use by Tianqi C<mark style="background: #FFB8EBA6;">hen</mark>.
+Originally seen in [[Greedy Function Approximation: A Gradient Boosting Machine, by Friedman]] and then further developed and enhanced for use by Tianqi C<mark style="background: #FFB8EBA6;">hen</mark>.
 Instead of training multiple trees at once, unlike the Random Forest, XGBoost trains multiple weak trees sequentially to correct the mistakes of the previous trees using something called gradient descent.
 This process involves calculating the log loss function from the residuals, the difference between the predicted and actual value.
 To minimize this function different parameters are scored with changed weights to create a strong classifier.
 An integral factor for determining the models performance is the learning rate, as it scales the step length of the gradient descent procedure, that is to say it influences the impact of each individual tree.
 To still ensure sufficient learning, the number of iterations is usually increased to account for a reduced learning rate.
 Combined with bagging, or subsampling as its called for XGBoost, it can provide an substantially improved result as shown by [[T. Hastie, R. Tibshirani and J. Friedman, “Elements of Statistical Learning Ed.
 2”, Springer, 2009.]] ![[Pasted image 20251203101829.png]]